TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

 ### Power
 To keep the error subsystem consistently powered, it will use the power subsytem to connect to Vdd and GND.
-The requirements of the CMA-4544PF-W need 2.7 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 4.86 mW - 9.9 mW.
+The requirements of the TS472 needs 2.2 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 3.96 mW - 9.9 mW.
 It also has a shutdown mode, bringing the current draw to 1 µA.
 Connections can be made with soldered wire or a breadboard.

 ### Input
 The system will receive a single input from the omnidirectional electret microphone and amplify it to with a variable gain of 0-40 dB in 10 db increments.